-In our commitment to have invested in solar panel installations.
+In our commitment to renewable energy sources, we have invested in solar panel installations.
 Our meters track the performance of these panels, enabling us to harness clean energy and reduce our reliance on conventional power sources, resulting in a decreased carbon footprint.